Despite running big and almost having a baggy appearance, we do like how the Nuuk fits.

 Even when you don't wear the hood, the faux fur ruff and hood sit nicely on your back.
 The faux fur ruff acts as a great buff in cold weather.

 With a price tag of $500 this jacket isn't cheap, but for what you are paying for you are getting your monies worth.
 Waterproof, windproof, and breathable, this jacket is warm, protective and stylish.
-The quality of the construction of the jacket is superior to some of the jackets we tested like, the Columbia Heavenly and the Legendary Whitetails Anchorage Parka.
+The quality and construction of the jacket is superior to some of the jackets we tested like, the Columbia Heavenly.

 Overall, the Nuuk is a solid winter jacket choice that will last many winters to come.
 Despite it running a big, we were able to fit more layers underneath, even though we didn't find this necessary because of how warm we were.
 If you like everything about this jacket but the size, consider ordering a size down.
 The outer shell was highly waterproof and synthetic insulation kept us warm when temperatures dropped well below freezing.